 Power Connection Motor and control wiring, overload protection, disconnects, accessories and grounding should conform to the National Electrical Code and local codes and practices.

-In the USA consult the National Electrical Code, Article 430 for information on grounding of motors and consult the appropriate national or local code applicable. point, the motor or generator terminal housing, and the motor or generator frame.
+For ExnA hazardous location motors, it is a specific condition of use that all terminations in a conduit box consult the appropriate national or local code applicable. point, the motor or generator terminal housing, and the motor or generator frame.
 In non-USA locations generators, and Article 250 for general information on grounding.
-In making the ground connection, the installer should make certain that there is a solid and permanent metallic connection between the ground member.
+In making the ground connection, installer should make certain that there is a solid and permanent metallic connection between the ground , the member.
 Some motors are supplied with the bonding conductor on the concealed side of the cushion ring to protect the bond from damage.
 Motors with bonded cushion rings should usually be grounded at the time of installation in accordance with the above recommendations for making ground connections.
 When motors with bonded cushion rings are used in multimotor installations employing group fusing or group protection, the bonding of the cushion ring should be checked to determine that it is adequate for the Motors with resilient cushion rings usually must be provided with a bonding conductor across the resilient rating of the branch circuit over current protective device being used.